Mentoring in Medicine: The Role of Medical Mentors at PCOM

 Beginning on the first day of medical school, osteopathic physicians practice a “hands-on” approach to patient care.
 Learning and developing patient care skills is a process during which students acquire knowledge and develop an understanding of the context for applying this medical knowledge to each individual and unique situation.

 Mentoring relationships play a vital role in providing “context” for all of the “content” that students must master in medical school.
+These mentoring relationships are integral to shaping the way medical students approach patient care and understand the complexities of medical practice.

 According to Dahlin Jackson, medical student and OMM Scholar at PCOM Georgia, mentors are part of the educational process from day one.

-A female professor walking down the hall with a male medical student and a female medical student.“Before even getting into medical school, student leadership partners you up with a second-year medical student and this second-year medical student will help follow you along from your first year up until your third year of medical school once they graduate,” Jackson explained.
+“Before even getting into medical school, student leadership partners you up with a second-year medical student and this second-year medical student will help follow you along from your first year up until your third year of medical school once they graduate,” Jackson explained.

 The mentors, he added, assist medical students as they begin medical school and acclimate to the environment.
+This early mentoring in medicine provides students with a guiding hand to navigate the rigorous academic and clinical demands of medical education.

 As a student’s medical education journey continues, mentors can provide valuable insight.